fred-gutierrez/fred-gutierrez/README.md

 **`Software Developer (Web Developer/Front-End Developer/Designer)`**

-I'm a passionate Software Developer on a mission to create and deliver technology-advancing projects and products that make a positive impact on our world.
+I'm Fred, with a mission to create and deliver technology-advancing projects and products that make a positive impact on our world.
 My expertise revolves around <b>JavaScript</b>, with a strong focus on <b>React</b> and <b>TypeScript</b>.

-Recently, I've been driving myself to learn more about back-end technologies, aiming to deliver fully working projects encompassing both front-end and back-end components.
+Recently, I've been driving myself to learn more about back-end technologies, aiming to deliver fully working projects encompassing both front-end and back-end components!

 <h2>📺 Latest YouTube Videos</h2>